afschowdhury/obsidian-notes/Rasa/entity roles and groups.md

 Also , entity roles can be used to change the flow of conversation .
 ![[Pasted image 20230402181318.png]]

-we just need to add the flow into the [[STORIES]] file, and there , we can access the entities role and make the action accordingly.
+we just need to add the flow into the [[Rasa/STORIES]] file, and there , we can access the entities role and make the action accordingly.